epsilonlabs/playground-backend/README.md

 ### Additional endpoints for the standalone Playground tool server

+* `POST /shorturl`: allows for storing work locally and retrieving it later.
 * `GET /swagger/epsilon-playground-core-0.0.yml`: returns the OpenAPI specification for the core endpoints.

 The server includes a local copy of the static assets of the Epsilon Playground.